GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
-It is so hard.
+> ### Professionalism has no place in art, and hacking is art.
+Software Engineering might be science; but that's not what I do.
+I'm a hacker, not an engineer.
 >
-> ~ *Steve Jobs*
+> ~ *Jamie Zawinski*

 ---
 ## 🏎 Quick Facts